Crown Metropol Melbourne – Central, functional, good-value, and better than most for families.

 Crown Metropol Melbourne – Local Transport

-- Walking & Cycling: Just 4 minutes (0.2 mile) from the hotel, riverside paths head in both directions.
+- Walking & Cycling: Just 4 minutes (250m) from the hotel, riverside paths head in both directions.
 The paths are flat, lined with bars, bistros, and boutiques, and ideal for strolling and cycling.
 Stay on the riverside paths and avoid the city center.

 - Public Transport: Every few minutes, trams shuttle along Clarendon Street (and other roads), which turns into Spencer Street as it crosses the bridge into the city center.
 Trams also head to suburban areas like South Yarra, Docklands, and St Kilda Beach.
 All trams are free within the city center (i.e. just over the bridge) and to Docklands.